About Bunker Hill Monument

 The Bunker Hill Monument is a memorial of the Battle of Bunker Hill, which took place on 17 June 1775 between the British army and the militias of Massachusetts, Connecticut, New Hampshire, and Rhode Island early in the American Revolution.

-The British army was far more well equipped and well trained than the American militias, however, the famous order of “Don’t fire until you see the whites of their eyes” originating from this battle and attributed to an American colonialist demonstrates the tenacity with which the American militias fought.
+The British army was far more well equipped and trained than the American militias, however, the famous order of “Don’t fire until you see the whites of their eyes” attributed to an American colonialist at the Battle demonstrates the tenacity with which the American militias fought.

-The Battle of Bunker Hill, which formed part of the Siege of Boston, saw the British gain more ground than the American forces, however this was somewhat of a pyrrhic victory given the over 1,000 casualties of the British when compared with approximately 500 American casualties.
+The Battle saw the British gain more ground than the American forces, however this was somewhat of a pyrrhic victory given that the British suffered over 1,000 casualties compared with approximately 500 American casualties.

 The nearby Bunker Hill Museum offers a detailed insight into the war, the history of Charlestown and the monument itself, with numerous exhibits and artifacts.
 Both the Bunker Hill Monument and Museum form part of Boston’s Freedom Trail.
 This site also features as one of our Top 10 Tourist Attractions in the USA.

 The Bunker Hill Monument is located at the end of the Freedom Trail.
 It is about a 15-minute walk from the Copp’s Hill Burial Ground.

 While you can walk to the Monument easily by following the Freedom Trail, the best way to get there is by using the MBTA Water Shuttle.
 It is a short boat ride over to Charlestown, and you can enjoy what amounts to a quick, scenic harbor cruise along the way.
 It costs just $3.25 (free if you have an MBTA Subway Pass).